 The SFPL Art, Music, and Recreation Reference Department also maintains a Bay Area Visual Artists and Architects Index for their "collection of newspaper clippings, announcements of gallery shows, obituaries, magazine articles, or exhibit catalogs featur[ing] artists and architects who have lived or worked in the San Francisco Bay Area" from the 1960s to present.
 See also the Bay Area Musicians and Performing Arts Index and the online SF Historical Photo Collection.

-The Oakland Public Library (OakPL) consists of the Main Library and 18 branches, including the Rockridge and Piedmont branches right in the neighborhood of the CCA OAK campus (see map).
-OakPL's collections are diverse, and library card owners can access full-text content from their online articles & databases from home.
+The Oakland Public Library (OakPL) consists of the Main Library and 18 branches, including the Rockridge and Piedmont branches right in the neighborhood of CCA's Oakland campus.
+OakPL's collections are diverse and library card owners can access full-text content from their online articles & databases from home.

 The Berkeley Public Library (BerkPL) consists of the Main Library and 4 branch libraries.
 Along with a diverse collection of books, videos, cds, and journals, BerkPL offers a circulating slide collection of over 25,000 art slides (not searchable online).